Preparing for College in Middle School

 To keep your GPA at an acceptable level, you’ll have to keep an eye on your college goal through every grade in high school.
 Don’t give in to the temptation to “slack off.”
 Every grade is important as you prepare to enter college.

 Would you like to try out college before leaving high school?
-Consider signing up for concurrent enrollment in high school.
+Consider signing up for concurrent enrollment classes.
 If you’ve made good grades throughout school or scored well on the ACT or SAT, you might be able to take college credit-earning courses in the 11th or 12th grade.

 Another way to earn college credit in high school is through advanced placement (AP).
 Advanced Placement courses allow you to take college-level course work in high school and receive credit from Oklahoma state colleges and universities if you pass the AP subject exam.